Skip to content

 Production Order Management

-One order page handles 99% of operations.The workflow is clear at a glance, with progress visualized automatically.Every payment is pinned to a specific batch and transaction — no muddled accounts, ever.
+One order page handles 99% of operations.The progress timeline tells you at a glance which process each order has reached.Every payment is pinned to a specific batch and transaction — no muddled accounts, ever.

 Three Core Experiences